uttrasey/weatherforecast/README.md

 ### TODO

+- Polyfil any missing libs (fetch should be ok) but only really tested on Chrome.
 - SADLY the majority of time was spent getting things setup and CSS/UX was the piece that was neglected... given more time I would make what is functional here look nice
 - More tests
 - Move API calls behind a node proxy